whosonfirst/whosonfirst-properties/properties/lbl/README.md

 # lbl
-Most properties listed below are derived from [Mapshaper](https://github.com/mbloch/mapshaper).
+Most properties listed below contain explicit, curated values.

 ## latitude
 The coordinate that specifies a label's north–south position.
 Latitude is a decimal number between _-90.0_ and _90.0_.